NativeScript/docs-v7/docs/start/ns-setup-linux.md

         You may need to reload the `bashrc`file either by logging out and in again, or by running `source .bashrc` in the terminal from your Home directory.

 5. Install the [Android SDK](http://developer.android.com/sdk/index.html).
-    1. Go to [Android Studio and SDK Downloads](https://developer.android.com/sdk/index.html#Other) and in the **SDK Tools Only** section download the package for Linux at the bottom of the page.
+    1. Go to [Android Studio and SDK Downloads](https://developer.android.com/sdk/index.html#Other) and in the **Command line tools only** section download the package for Linux at the bottom of the page.
     2. After the download completes, unpack the downloaded archive into a folder, such as `/usr/local/android/sdk`
        * The archive you just extracted was the `tools` folder, so in this case it would be at: `/usr/local/android/sdk/tools`
     3. Set the ANDROID_HOME environment variable.
 Open `~/.bashrc` and add the following: